Herman Miller (politician)

 Herman Miller (November 11, 1833 – May 29, 1922) was an American politician and businessman.

-Born in Pommerania, Prussia, Germany, Miller emigrated to the United States in 1856 and settled in Marathon County, Wisconsin.
+Born in Pomerania, Kingdom of Prussia, Miller emigrated to the United States in 1856 and settled in Marathon County, Wisconsin.
 He manufactured shingles and worked in a store.
 Miller also owned a hotel in Wausau, Wisconsin.
 He served a register of deeds for Marathon County.
 Miller also served on the Wausau village board and the Marathon County Board Supervisors.
 He was a Republican.
 Miller served in the Wisconsin State Assembly from 1901 to 1905.